LibertyDSNP/spec/pages/Announcements/Types/Profile.md

 ---
-name: "Type: Broadcast"
+name: "Type: Profile"
-route: /Announcements/TypeBroadcast
+route: /Announcements/TypeProfile
 menu: Announcements
 ---

-# Broadcast Announcement
+# Profile Announcement

-A Broadcast Announcement is a way to send a public message to everyone.
+A Profile Announcement is a constrained version of a [Broadcast Announcement](/Announcements/TypeBroadcast).
+The reference content *MUST be of profile type*.

 ## Specification Status